esilberberg/PressScraper/README.md

 On running, the script will prompt for year, start page, and end page.
 Remember, if you select pages 1-21, the program will download all documents on page 20 and stop once it reaches page 21, thus nothing on page 21 will download.

-It is advisable to download in 30 page batches in case of internet connection or computer memory issues.
-This way if there is a problem, you won't loose the organization, manifest, and error log which are produced at the end of the program.
+It is advisable to download in 30 page batches.
+This way if there is an issue, you won't loose the organization, manifest, and error log which are produced at the end of the program.

 ----------------------------------------------------